An outline of the Bega Valley Shire, our people and our economy.

 The Yuin people are the traditional custodians of the shire.
 Ancient stories, ceremonies, special places and sacred objects are embedded in the landscapes, trees, hills and waterways of the shire, and form the basis of traditional lore, custom, spiritual connection and custodial obligations.

 Currently fewer of us have bachelor level education than the state average, but more of us are attending university than ever before.
 Around half of us work, predominantly in agriculture, manufacturing, health and social services, retail and tourism, and a significant proportion of us are retired.

 While we enjoy lower rent and mortgage costs than average, our lower than average weekly income means affordability is just as important to us as our city counterparts.

 This is ...
 Bega Valley

-We have a strong economy, with almost $1.6 billion annual Gross Regional Product, over $860 million in exports each year and over 3,150 local businesses.
-Our main industries are farming, particularly dairy and the associated cheese manufacturing industry in Bega; construction commercial fishing and aquaculture; health and social services; and tourism along much of the coast.
+We have a strong economy, with an estimated $1.78 billion annual Gross Regional Product, over $797 million in exports each year and 3,153 local businesses.
+Our main industries are farming, particularly dairy and the associated cheese manufacturing industry in Bega; construction commercial fishing and aquaculture; health and social services; and tourism.
 The key industrial precincts are in North Bega, Eden and South Pambula and main retail areas in the town centres of Bega, Eden and Merimbula.

 Transport is predominantly by private car with limited bus services.
 Merimbula Airport provides air transport connectivity to Melbourne and Sydney and the Port of Eden is an important working port able to berth large cruise ships.